-At the end of three years at St Stephen's our better students have a roundedness and solidity that most fresh graduates do not.
+At the end of three years at St Stephen's our students are better equipped after the rigorous training than most of the other fresh graduates.
 A significant fraction of our students do their MSc and PhD at places like Cambridge, the Bonn-Cologne Graduate School, IISc, TIFR, Harvard, Yale, UIUC, and Cornell, and go on to become scientists.
 The analytical skills learnt by our students prove useful also to those who move into fields like computer science, engineering, geophysics, economics, and finance.